[Updated November 2021] How To Negotiate Rent: 6 Simple Steps That Save Tenants Money

 2. Negotiating rent when the lease is up

-Once your lease is about to be up and you change over to renting the unit month-to-month, it’s an excellent time to approach your landlord for negotiations — especially if you have a good relationship with them.
+Once your fixed-term lease is about to expire and you change over to renting the unit month-to-month, it’s an excellent time to approach your landlord for negotiations — especially if you’ve built a good relationship with them.

 3. Negotiating month-to-month rent

-If you’re happily renting a home and not on a lease, paying rent month-to-month, you can still negotiate rent.
+If you’re renting a home on a month-to-month basis rather than on a fixed-term contract, you can still negotiate rent.

-Now that you know it’s possible to negotiate your rent, here are a few practical things to keep in mind while you head to the bargaining table:
+Now that you know it’s possible to negotiate your rent regardless of the type of lease you’re on, here are a few practical things to keep in mind when you head to the bargaining table:

 1. Negotiate rent price realistically

-Just because it’s possible to negotiate rent doesn’t mean you will able to talk your way into getting $500 off your two-bedroom apartment downtown.
+Just because it’s possible to negotiate rent doesn’t mean you will be able to talk your way into getting $500 off of your two-bedroom apartment downtown.